FurryCoders/FALocalRepo/README.md

 ```
 falocalrepo download users tom,jerry list-favorites
 ```
 * `update [stop=<n>] [<user1>,...,<userN>] [<folder1>,...,<folderN>]` update the repository by checking the previously downloaded folders (gallery, scraps, favorites or journals) of each user and stopping when it finds a submission that is already present in the repository.
 Can pass a list of users and/or folders that will be updated if in the database.
 To skip users, use `@` as argument.
-The `stop=<n>` option allows to stop updating after finding `n` submissions in a user's database entry, defaults to 1.
-If a user is deactivated, the folders in the database will be prepended with a ! and the user will be skipped when update is called again.
+The `stop=<n>` option allows to stop the update after finding `n` submissions in a user's database entry, defaults to 1.
+If a user is deactivated, the folders in the database will be prepended with a '!', and the user will be skipped when update is called again.
 ```
 falocalrepo download update stop=5
 ```